OpenMined/PySyft/README.md

 ### Why should I use Syft?

 `Syft` allows a `Data Scientist` to ask `questions` about a `dataset` and, within `privacy limits` set by the `data owner`, get `answers` to those `questions`, all without obtaining a `copy` of the data itself.
 We call this process `Remote Data Science`.
-It means in a wide variety of `domains` across society, the current `risks` of sharing information (`copying` data) with someone such as, privacy invasion, IP theft and blackmail will no longer prevent the vast `benefits` such as innovation, insights and scientific discovery which secure access will provide.
+It means in a wide variety of `datasites` across society, the current `risks` of sharing information (`copying` data) with someone such as, privacy invasion, IP theft and blackmail will no longer prevent the vast `benefits` such as innovation, insights and scientific discovery which secure access will provide.

 No more cold calls to get `access` to a dataset.
 No more weeks of `wait times` to get a `result` on your `query`.
-It also means `1000x more data` in every domain.
+It also means `1000x more data` in every datasite.
 PySyft opens the doors to a streamlined Data Scientist `workflow`, all with the individual's `privacy` at its heart.

 <!--
 # Tutorials